oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 *  Mexican producers often receive higher prices because of export demand and high labor costs
 *  In a few regions, producers report extortion from organized crime groups, adding to operational costs.

-## Trends in Inflation and Affordability
+## Trends in Affordability and Inflation
 ![TableauDashScreenshots/affordability and inflation.png](TableauDashScreenshots/affordability_and_inflation.png)
 *The Changes in Affordability and Inflation for Mexico, Canada, and the United States.
+Shown with changes in inflation is the prevalence of the affordability of a healthy diet.
 Recently, inflation underwent drastic decreases, while a healthy diet has generally decreased in affordability.
 Data taken from Faostat.*

+Four different measurements of affordability were used in order to determine the affordability of a healthy diet based on the local currency, affordability of a healthy diet based on the purchasing power of an individual, prevalence of unaffordability, and a count for the number of people incapable of affording a healthy diet.
+Across all of these metrics, Mexico had the highest costs of a healthy diet and the highest rates of individuals unable to afford a healthy diet, reaching a peak of 37.10 million people in 2020, or approximately 30% of the population.
+Still, all countries show continuing trends of price increases of a healthy diet.
+That being said, Mexico has reduced the amount of people incapable of affording a healthy diet by about 9 million, while Canada and the United States show marginal increments (1.10 to 1.20 and 16.20 to 16.30, respectively)

+Up until 2022 (when all countries reached their maximum value in inflation) inflation was on a rise, but since then, inflation has gone down by approximately

 ## Acknowledgements
 I would like to thank the Food and Agriculture Organization of the United Nations for their provision of the data that made this project possible.